We can help you create a legacy of giving that meets your goals today and for generations to come.

 You decide the time frame for your giving.
 Many donors choose to create a permanent endowment to support their favorite causes in perpetuity with a gift of $10,000 or more ($15,000 for scholarship funds).
-An endowed fund may distribute up to 5% of its asset value each year.
+An endowed fund may distribute up to 5% of its asset value each year (up to 4.5% beginning July 1, 2018).
 The balance remains invested for future years.
 If a permanent endowment does not suit your charitable goals, you may establish a non-endowed fund.
 Grants may be awarded from the fund in any amount, and at any time.
 If all fund assets are distributed, the fund will be closed.
 No minimum gift amount or balance applies to non-endowed funds.

 As investment returns vary, so will the distribution amount, as shown below: